Use the code VOICEBLOG10 to get 10% off your ticket to VOICE 2020.

 To dive even further into the role of using voice technology to educate and connect communities, join us at VOICE 2020—the world's meeting place for people passionate about Voice.
 Every year, we draw thousands of professionals, students, and aficionados to share knowledge, build connections, and inspire new projects.
 We'd love for you to be one of them!

-Whether you have something to share on-stage or simply want to sit with a vibrant crowd that shares your passion, register for VOICE 2020 and we'll meet you there.
+Whether you have something to share on-stage or simply want to sit with a vibrant crowd that shares your passion, register for VOICE 2020 today.